openmediavault/openmediavault-docs/FAQ.rst

 	:file:`omv-mkconf` is a terminal console command that is used by the backend of OMV to pipe directives and values to service configuration files.
 The arguments that omv-mkconf accepts are related to the name of the service it configures.
 Type ''omv-mkconf'' in terminal, press TAB key, and the terminal will display all available arguments.

 I want to experiment with OpenMediaVault or make changes to the code
 	As a true open source system you can do whatever you want with it.
 The recommendation is you don't do it in your home appliance server to avoid breaking the web interface.
 The best thing to do is to use a Virtual Machine.
-In [[http://sourceforge.net/projects/openmediavault/files/vm/VirtualBox%20images/|Sourceforge]] you can find a preconfigured OpenMediaVault virtual disk ready to launch.
+In `sourceforge <http://sourceforge.net/projects/openmediavault/files/vm/VirtualBox%20images/>`_ you can find a preconfigured |omv| esxi image with disks ready to launch.

 What is the ''omv-update'' and ''omv-release-upgrade'' do?
 	Information about those commands are in the update/upgrade section